ioggstream/draft-polli-resource-digests-http/draft-polli-resource-digests-http.md

 To allow sender and recipient to provide a checksum which is independent from the Content-Coding, the following additional algorithms are defined:

-   - id-sha-512 The sha-512 digest of the representation-data of the resource when only the Identity content coding is applied (eg. `Content-Encoding: identity`)
+   - id-sha-512 The sha-512 digest of the representation-data of the resource when no content coding is applied (eg. `Content-Encoding: identity`)
-   - id-sha-256 The sha-256 digest of the representation-data of the resource when only the Identity content coding is applied (eg. `Content-Encoding: identity`)
+   - id-sha-256 The sha-256 digest of the representation-data of the resource when no content coding is applied (eg. `Content-Encoding: identity`)

    If other digest-algorithm values are defined, the associated encoding